CharalamposGeorgiadis/Illustrative_Programming_Project_on_Digital_Image_Filtering-Processing/README.md

 # DigitalImageFiltering-Processing
-Illustrated Programming Project on Digital Image Filtering and Processing for Python 3.7 using openCV.
+Illustrative Programming Project on Digital Image Filtering and Processing for Python 3.7 using openCV.
-The project is separated into 3 chapter:
+The project is separated into 3 chapters:

 1: Image Noise, which contains functions for corrupting an image with Gaussian, Salt and Pepper and Multiplicative noise.
 2: Image Filterting, which contains algorithsm for filtering an image that has been corrupted by noise.
 3: Image Processing, which contains algorithms for Image Halftoning, Image Interpolation and Histogram Equalization.